 - Reconnect the battery.

-- Start the engine and turn the steering wheel to the left and to the right a couple of times to reset the stability control or any other warning lights that may have come on.
+- Start the engine and turn the steering wheel to the left and right several times to reset the stability control or any other warning lights that may have come on.

-In most cases, simply turning the steering to the left and right will reset the steering angle sensor.
-If this procedure fails, you will need to reset the VW steering angle sensor with a VW scanner.
+In most cases, turning the steering to the left and right will reset the steering angle sensor.
+If this procedure fails, you must reset the VW steering angle sensor with a VW scanner.

 Even though the pictures are from a 2016 Volkswagen Jetta, the instructions will help you change the clock spring on VW Golf, Eos, Passat, Rabit, GTI, Routan, Tiguan, etc. The procedure is very similar to all Volkswagens.
 The main difference will be the step on how to release the airbag.

 - Steering wheel bolt to the steering column – 50 Nm

 How much does replacing a VW clock spring/steering angle sensor cost?

 The average price to change a clock spring and steering angle sensor at an auto repair shop ranges between $300 and $500.
 The average price to change a VW clock spring (excluding tools) is between $40 and $100.

 How do I know my VW clock spring is bad?

 Your airbag light may have a code for the driver’s airbag.
 Horn won’t work; the steering wheel buttons won’t work.